gitcoinco/grants-stack-api/README.md

 ##### Response

-- 200 OK: A JSON array of all projects.
+- `200 OK`: A JSON array of all projects.

 #### `/votes`